mitmh2025/hunt2025/site/README.md

 A nodejs app with server-side-rendering for serving the 2025 Mystery Hunt site.
 Work in progress.

-Puzzles are postprodded in the `puzzledata` folder, where each puzzle's metadata (including components for how to render the puzzle content and solution) is placed in a folder matching the Puzzup random name.
-Puzzle definitions should include the fields described in `puzzledata/types.ts`.
+Puzzles are postprodded in the `src/frontend/puzzles/` folder, where each puzzle's metadata (including components for how to render the puzzle content and solution) is placed in a folder matching the Puzzup random name.
+Puzzle definitions should include the fields described in `src/frontend/puzzles/types.ts`.

-The overall hunt structure (including how puzzles are slotted into the hunt) lives in `puzzledata/index.ts`, which should be updated to include each typeset puzzle.
+The overall hunt structure (including how puzzles are slotted into the hunt) lives in `src/huntdata/index.ts`, which should be updated to include each typeset puzzle.
 It is incomplete at present, as:

 1. most puzzles have yet to be assigned, let alone written
 2. we do not yet know how many puzzle slots will sit in each round, and
 3. we don't really know what the endgame round(s) will look like.

-Assets for puzzles (like images, javascript to run in the browser, or styles) are currently TODO, but will be a high priority.

 ## Getting started